Havana Wild Weekend: Production

+This is the first episode co-written by Peter Tilden, who wrote the episode with series regular Dan Castellaneta and his wife Deb Lacusta.
+Lacusta also guest starred as Isabella.
+Stacy Keach reprised his role as H.K.
+Duff from previous episodes.

 The chalkboard gag in this episode is a response to the unexpected victory of Donald Trump in the 2016 presidential election.
 The season eleven episode "Bart to the Future", an episode set in the future, refers to a previous Trump presidency.

 That episode aired after Trump announced his unsuccessful 2000 bid for President as a Reform Party candidate.

-This was the last episode of the series to be animated by Film Roman.
+This was the last aired episode of the series to be animated by Film Roman.

 Reception

 Tony Sokol of Den of Geek gave a positive review of the episode, giving it a 4/5, adding, "'Havana Wild Weekend' is a fun episode in what is shaping up to be a far better than average season.
 The jokes come fast, there are a few great setups and the locations are great.
 The Simpsons have visited almost-countless countries in their time.
 (We recently went over a partial list a few weeks ago when they visited Boston, but still refuse to count).
 There, as here, well, not here but in Cuba, the Simpsons fall in love with the locations and are far more respectful than they have been in the past."

 Dennis Perkins of The A.V.
 Club gave the episode a C+ stating, "in the long and storied history of Simpsons travelogues, 'Havana Wild Weekend' is as sure to be forgotten as is poor old Abe."

+Andrew S. Vargas of Remezcla thought the episode accurately depicted the details of Cuban culture and behavior without resorting to clichés.

 "Havana Wild Weekend" scored a 3.1 rating and was watched by 7.13 million people, making it Fox's highest rated show of the night.